Regularity of inverse mean curvature flow in asymptotically hyperbolic manifolds with dimension $3$: Introduction

 where $F_0$ is a smooth embedding of $\Sigma$.
 Denote $\Sigma_t=F(\Sigma,t)$, we also say inverse mean curvature flow $\Sigma_t$ and call $\Sigma_0$ the initial data surface of the flow for convenience.

-In order to prove Penrose Inequality, a theory of a weak solution of inverse mean curvature flow was developed in \cite{HI2001} by Huisken and Ilmanen.
+In order to prove Penrose Inequality, a theory of {weak solutions} of inverse mean curvature flow was developed in \cite{HI2001} by Huisken and Ilmanen.
 Namely, they raised up a weak notion of level-set solution for inverse mean curvature flow and obtained the existence for a weak solution with a strictly outer-minimizing $C^2$-smooth initial data surface in general complete, connected Riemannian $n$-manifolds, which admit a suitable subsolution at the infinity.
 In particular, a weak solution of inverse mean curvature flow with an outer-minimizing initial data surface always exists in an asymptotically hyperbolic $3$-manifold $(M,g)$.
 As mentioned in \cite{HI2001} , a kind of ``jump phenomenon" may take place in a weak solution of inverse mean curvature flow in asymptotically flat (or hyperbolic) manifolds, and due to this, a smooth solution may not be a weak solution automatically.
 However, one can show each slice of such a weak solution of inverse mean curvature flow is of $C^{1, \alpha}$ and $W^{2,p}$ for some $\alpha \in (0,1)$ and any $p>1$.
 Besides \cite{HI2001}, there are several interesting applications of inverse mean curvature flow to various geometric inequalities, see \cite{BC2014}, \cite{Ch2016}, \cite{BHW2016}, \cite{DN2015}, \cite{GL2009}, \cite{GWW2014}, \cite{W2018}, etc.

-In this paper, we consider the regularity of a weak solution of inverse mean curvature flow, which was established in \cite{HI2001}, in an asymptotically hyperbolic manifold $(M, g)$.
+In this paper, we consider the regularity of a weak solution of inverse mean curvature flow, {whose existence was established in \cite{HI2001}}, in an asymptotically hyperbolic manifold $(M, g)$.
 Namely, we are going to show

-\begin{theorem} Let $(M,g)$ be an asymptotically hyperbolic manifold and $\{\Sigma_t\}_{t\geq 0}$ be a weak solution of inverse mean curvature flow with a connected $C^2$-smooth initial data surface in $(M,g)$.
+\begin{theorem} Let $(M,g)$ be an asymptotically hyperbolic {3-manifold} and $\{\Sigma_t\}_{t\geq 0}$ be a weak solution of inverse mean curvature flow with a connected $C^2$-smooth initial data surface in $(M,g)$.
 Then there is a $T_0>0$ such that $\{\Sigma_t\}_{t\geq T_0}$ is smooth. \end{theorem}